EuroProofNet/europroofnet.github.io/_pages/WG3/Feb2023/admin.md

 ### at least 2 months before the meeting:

-- [X] The chair asks the organizer the exact address, the starting and ending times of the meeting, and the daily allowance.
+- [X] The chair asks the organizer the exact address, the starting and ending dates and times of the meeting, and the daily allowance.
+The daily allowance should cover the cost of an hotel night + the meals + local transport if hotels are far from the meeting place.
+It has to be fixed at the right level so that people get reimbursed of what they need to spend but not too much so that we can invite more people.
+Note that the daily allowance cannot be changed once invitations have been sent.

-- [ ] The organizer gives to the chair the exact address, and the starting and ending times, and the daily allowance.
+- [ ] The organizer gives to the chair the exact address, and the starting and ending dates and times, and the daily allowance.

     * [X] complete address: West University of Timisoara, Romania, blvd.
 V. Parvan, nr.
 4, room 045C
     * [X] starting date and time: 8 February 2023, 08:00